High-Speed Accident Lawyer Philadelphia

-Even though pretty much every American knows how dangerous driving above the speed limit is and despite public awareness campaigns continuously warning Americans against traveling at high speeds, hundreds of thousands of U.S. citizens get injured and die in high-speed car accidents.
+Even though pretty much every American knows how dangerous driving above the speed limit is and despite public awareness campaigns continuously warning Americans against traveling at high speeds, hundreds of thousands of U.S. citizens get injured and die in high-speed accidents.

 Also, a large percentage of speed-related car crashes occur after a driver exceeds the speed limit for the first time in his or her life.
-Sure, you have places where you need to be, but being late to work or other place is no excuse to go over the speed limit.
+Sure, you have places where you need to be, but being late to work or another place is no excuse to go over the speed limit.

 How speeding affects your ability to operate a vehicle safely

 “What’s the big deal with speeding?
 Others do it regularly and they are fine!” you may be thinking.
-Exceeding the speed limit is like playing Russian Roulette, because speeding has multiple negative effects on the driver’s ability to operate a car safely.
+Exceeding the speed limit is like playing Russian Roulette because speeding has multiple negative effects on the driver’s ability to operate a car safely.
 These negative effects include:

 - Bad reaction times, and thus the reduced ability to avoid a car crash

 - Reduced ability to steer around curves or poor road conditions such as potholes, cracked or uneven pavement, and others

 - Increased risk of losing control of the vehicle and

 - Increased braking distance

 An estimated more than 14 percent of all motor vehicle accidents in Pennsylvania and all across the U.S. are caused by speeding either directly or proximately.
 In fact, driving above the speed limit accounts for nearly a third of all car accident fatalities in the U.S.